Skip to main content

 This entire framework is designed to protect your rights and ensure fair access.
 The introduction of a third party does not create a loophole or diminish your employer’s responsibility.
 It simply adds a channel for communication and administration.

-The core principle is that the is a benefit of your employment, and like all benefits, it must be offered in a non-discriminatory way.
+The core principle is that the wellness program is a benefit of your employment, and like all benefits, it must be offered in a non-discriminatory way.
 Your employer is the ultimate guarantor of that principle, making them the party responsible for handling your accommodation request, often in close partnership with the vendor they have chosen to manage the program.

 Intermediate